Tampa Bay Buccaneers Logo

 Tampa Bay Buccaneers Logo History

 The debut logo was presented on April 14, 1975.
-Its author is a cartoonist from the Tampa Tribune Lamar Sparkman, who has worked as a sports club designer for a long time.
-He created a corsair graphic image in a hat with a feather that has been used for 20 years.
-The team’s official colors are orange (a reference to the Tampa citrus industry), red (a symbol of the sun, warmth, courage, and stamina), white (serves as a background).
+Its author was Lamar Sparkman, a cartoonist from the Tampa Tribune, who had long worked as a designer for sports clubs.
+He created a graphic image of a Corsair in a feathered hat, which he used for 20 years.
+The team’s official colors are orange (referring to Tampa’s citrus industry), red (symbolizing the sun, warmth, courage, and endurance), and white (serving as the background).

 What is Tampa Bay Buccaneers?

-Tampa Bay Buccaneers is a football franchise based in Tampa, Florida.
-It houses its headquarters (in the One Buccaneer Place building) and home stadium, known informally as Ray Jay.
-The team has existed since 1974 and has been playing in NFC South since 2002.
+The Tampa Bay Buccaneers are a football franchise based in Tampa, Florida.
+The team’s headquarters (in the One Buccaneer Place building) and home stadium, unofficially known as Ray Jay, are located here.
+The team has existed since 1974 and has played in the NFC South since 2002.

 1976 – 1996